 A college degree isn’t equivalent to wealth.
 It’s not a promise that you’ll land a high-paying job you love and make six figures each year.
 Millions of people spent years in college but are making the same as those who haven’t while also dealing with the debt of their student loans.
 If you don’t want to find yourself in that same predicament, you can skip college and get a headstart in the workforce.

 #1.
 Many of Today’s Millionaires Don’t Have a College Degree

-People will tell you that there is no way you’ll make it in life without a college degree, but the lengthy list of millionaires without one proves otherwise.
-For example, one of the wealthiest people living in the United States, Bill Gates, dropped out of Harvard and eventually became the successful businessman he is today.
+People will tell you there is no way you’ll make it without a college degree, but the lengthy list of millionaires without one proves otherwise.
+For example, one of the wealthiest people in the United States, Bill Gates, dropped out of Harvard and eventually became the successful businessman he is today.
 Likewise, Rachael Ray’s name rings bells in the world of cooking.
 Anyone who loves food, watches cooking shows, or owns a pet has likely heard of her name before.
 She’s another successful person making millions of dollars each year without a college degree.

-These are only two of the many millionaires living their best lives without college degrees, but many others are on the same boat, including Sean (P.Diddy) Combs, Coco Chanel, Steve Madden, Ralph Lauren, and more.
+These are only two of the many millionaires living their best lives without college degrees, but many others are in the same boat, including Sean (P.Diddy) Combs, Coco Chanel, Steve Madden, Ralph Lauren, and more.
 You’ve probably heard of most or all of these names before.
-The next time someone tells you that you need a college degree to be successful, let their words go through one ear and out the other because you know the absolute truth.
+The next time someone tells you you need a college degree to be successful, let their words go through one ear and out the other because you know the absolute truth.
 A college degree doesn’t determine the level of success you’ll have in life.

 #2.
 Not All Resumes Are as Accurate as You Might Think